nteract/pick/README.md

 Customize your kernels on launch!

+**Pick**'s magic lets you customize your virtual environments, conda environments, and Jupyter kernels.
+If you have mountains of data or models, you can use Pick to easily climb to peak efficiency -- composable, on-the-fly environments and kernels created within a notebook cell.

 _Not ready for wide installation yet.
 If you're ready to try it out, start with the development version detailed below._

 ## Requirements